Chris Dellarocas: Associate Provost for Digital Learning & Innovation

 Chris leads the advancement of activities and strategies that enhance education at Boston University through the use of digital technologies.
 He collaborates with schools and colleges to ensure the alignment of digital strategies and the introduction of new technologies that further the University’s progress as a 21st century global research institution.
 In addition to overseeing BU’s Digital Learning Initiative (DEI), Chris works in concert with other members of senior academic leadership to provide guidance to the University’s Center for Teaching & Learning (CTL), to the Educational Technology team (EdTech) and to the Office of Distance Education (ODE) through a close partnership with the Metropolitan College.
 Chris led BU’s involvement as part of the edX consortium, including the development of BU’s first Massive Open Online Courses (MOOCs), and facilitated campus-wide experiments in digital learning through the Digital Learning Initiative (DEI) grants program.

-Linda Nulty: Executive Assistant, Financial Manager
+Linda Nulty: Finance and Operations Manager

 Tina Nguyen: Administrative Coordinator

 Tina provides administrative support to the DL&I Directors, their teams, and to DL&I’s Financial Manager.
 She is responsible for scheduling, event planning, student employees, shopping and procurement, and associated clerical work.
 She earned her B.A. in Anthropology and Women’s, Gender, and Sexuality Studies from Brandeis University and is currently enrolled in the Master of Science in Global Marketing Management program at BU’s Metropolitan College.